bodowd/duckdb_rdkit/README.md

 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `duckdb_rdkit()` that takes a string arguments and returns a string:

 ```
 D select mol_from_smiles('CC') as result;